Skip to main content

 You’ll be introduced to specialist photographic skills and creative methodologies in a supportive environment, to develop your curiosity and creativity.

-Throughout the course, there will be a guest lectures from industry professionals, including professional photographers, artists, filmmakers, picture editors, curators, commissioners and more, giving insight into a range of photographic practices and providing a space to meet other photography students from across the programme at BA and MA levels.
+Throughout the course, there will be guest lectures from industry professionals, including photographers, artists, filmmakers, picture editors, curators, commissioners and more, giving insight into a range of photographic practices and providing a space to meet other photography students from across the programme at BA and MA levels.

-In your first year you will be introduced the wider resources of the university, including the Digital space where you can sign up to short courses offering Adobe accreditation in Photoshop, InDesign, Premiere, or other software course.
+In your first year you’ll be introduced to the wider resources of the University, including the Digital Space where you can sign up to short courses offering training in various software packages.

 Introduction to Photography (20 Credits)

-Histories in Context (20 Credits)
+Histories of Photography (20 Credits)

-Photographic Fictions (40 Credits)
+The Photobook (40 Credits)

 Year 2

-Situating Practices (40 Credits)
+Exhibiting Practices (40 Credits)

-Culture Machines (20 Credits)
+Questions in Contemporary Visual Culture (20 Credits)

 Year 3

-Research Project (40 Credits)
+Research Project (40 credits)

 Major Project 1 (20 Credits)